 The job metadata (if available) and overall job progress will be displayed in a separate tab:

-Role Required: A project managers who is in the “projectadmin” role for the Zoom project assigned to the job
+Role Required: A project manager who is in the “projectadmin” role for the Zoom project assigned to the job

 The workflow designer too depicts the progress status of the job on the whole and also the individual tasks by means of small icons as highlighted in the screenshot below.